Flavian LaPlante

-Flavian Laplante (1907-1981) was a Holy Cross Brother and a missionary who worked in Bangladesh from 1932 until 1981.
+Flavian Laplante (1907–1981) was a religious brother of the Congregation of Holy Cross and a missionary who worked in Bangladesh from 1932 until 1981.
 He was a teacher and then a headmaster in different Catholic schools in the districts of Barisal, Noakhali and Chittagong.
 Later he was involved with the socio-economic development of the Jolodash community.
 He founded Miriam Ashram at Diang, on the 1 Karnaphuly River.
-He also built a grotto with the statue of Our Lady of Lourdes and turned it into a shrine.
+In 1978, he also built a grotto with the statue of Our Lady of Lourdes and turned it into a shrine of Our Lady of Lourdes.

-Early life
+Life

 Flavian Laplante was born on 27 July 1907 in St.-Louis-de-Richelieu, Quebec, Canada to Honoré Laplante and Louise Théroux.
 He was the seventh child of nine.

-Brotherhood

 Flavian joined Congregation of Holy Cross at the age of 16.
 He took the name, Brother Flavian, on 15 August 1923.
-He professed Final Vows on 16 August 1928.
-He served at the Notre Dame College in Quebec as a teacher and dorm supervisor.
+He made his perpetual vows on 16 August 1928 and served at the Notre Dame College in Quebec as a teacher and dorm supervisor.